department-of-veterans-affairs/vets-website/va-gov/pages/health-care/secure-messaging.md

 **All of these must be true:**
 - You’re enrolled in VA health care, **and**
 - You’re registered as a patient at a VA health facility, **and**
-- Your VA health care provider has agreed to communicate with you through Secure Nessaging
+- Your VA health care provider has agreed to communicate with you through Secure Messaging

 [Find out how to apply for VA health care](/health-care/how-to-apply/).